 Because my kids and I love tubing and are determined to try as many places as possible in our region, here’s what happened during our fun trip on the Green River, tubing on a hot summer day, and what you need to know if you want to go!

 The Green River

-I mistakenly thought I’d be tubing down the Saluda River since the town where the Green River tubing companies is in Saluda, North Carolina.
+I mistakenly thought I’d be tubing down the Saluda River since the town where the Green River tubing companies are is in Saluda, North Carolina.
 But I wasn’t disappointed in the least.

 One of the best parts about tubing the Green River is that it’s only an hour from Greenville, a straight shot up I-85 to 26 North.
 The exit is just before Hendersonville.
-Once you get off the exit, you’ll have to slowly manuever a few miles down the mountain on a switchback road.
+Once you get off the exit, you’ll have to slowly maneuver a few miles down the mountain on a switchback road.
 It’s a tight squeeze in some parts and watch out for bikers – but you’ll be rewarded with lots of places to go tubing down at the river.